GSP747

 Cloud Build uses a file named cloudbuild.yaml in the root directory of the repository to perform the build.
 The file is in YAML format.
 Spacing and indentation are important, so it has already been placed on the Linux instance for you.

-- Enter the command below in the Linux shell.
+- In the Linux shell, enter the following command.
 Note the final period (".") at the end of the

 cp